Azure/azure-cosmos-dotnet-v3/docs/observability.md

 3. Operation Latencies and Request Units (RUs).
 4. Network Request Latencies. (sampled to, top 10 slowest to a replica)

-#### Note: We don't collect any PII data as part of this feature.
+> Note: We don't collect any PII data as part of this feature.
 Right now, it is not self opt in, you need to contact us for more information.

 ### Components

-**Telemetry Job:** This is a background task which collects the data and send it to a microsoft service every 10 minutes.
+**Telemetry Job:** This is a background task which collects the data and send it to a Microsoft service every 10 minutes.

 **Collectors:** It is basically, in-memory storage which keeps the telemetry data, collected during an operation.
 Right now, there are 3 kind of collectors we have i.e
 * _Operational Data Collector_: It keeps operation level latencies and request units.
-* _Network Data Collectors_: It keeps all the metrics related to network or TCP calls.
+* _Network Data Collector_: It keeps all the metrics related to network or TCP calls.
 It has its own Sampler which sample-in only slowest TCP calls for a particular replica.
 * _Cache Data Collector_: It keeps all the cache call latencies.
 Right now, only ```collection cache``` is covered.

 **Get VM Information**: It makes [Azure Instance Metadata](https://learn.microsoft.com/azure/virtual-machines/instance-metadata-service?tabs=windows) call.
 If customer is not on Azure VM, we won't have this information and customer will see a warning with exception in the Trace Logs (if enabled).

-**Processor**: Its resposibility is to get all the data and divide it into small chunks (<2MB) and send each chunk to the microsoft service.
+**Processor**: Its resposibility is to get all the data and divide it into small chunks (<2MB) and send each chunk to the Microsoft service.

 ```mermaid
 flowchart TD